akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

         acme/template/range-field: acmerange/templates/product/field/range-field.html
 ```

-Next, you will need to tell the front what module to use regarding your new attribute type.
+Next, the backend needs to indicate to the front what module to use regarding the attribute type.
-The attribute types it can be manipulated through UI have to own a `FieldProviderInterface`.
+For that, each attribute type have a corresponding `FieldProviderInterface`.
 Define this new provider, it supports only `range` attribute types.
-This class will send to front-end the JS extension to use (here, `acme-range-field`)
+This class indicate what javascript extension to use (here, `acme-range-field`).

 ```php
 <?php #src/Acme/RangeBundle/Enrich/Provider/Field/RangeFieldProvider.php